 The type of religion may not deter tattoos, but commitment to a religion still does.
 People with higher levels of religious commitment tend not to have tattoos.
 These findings match previous research on tattoos and religion for college students (Koch and Dougherty 2023a).
 In addition, they match a more general pattern observed among emerging adults by Smith and Snell (2009).
 That is, religious commitment proves to be more consequential in the lives of Americans than religious tradition.
 Moreover, among those with tattoos, higher levels of religious commitment is associated with having a religious tattoo.
 In sum, these findings about those with religious tattoos illustrate they represent subcultural identity in two ways.
-First, those with religious tattoos are distinct from other religious respondents in that they have a tattoo.
-Second, they are distinct from those with tattoos because their tattoos are religious.
+First, those with religious tattoos are distinct from other religious respondents in TABLE 3 | Multinomial logistic regression predicting tattoo type (religious tattoo as comparison group).